 Here, the coefficient

 leakyrelu below), is set to 0.2.
 Empirically,

 this value allows for good training of the network (based on prior experiments).
 It has also been found that Dropout ensures a good generalization of the learned network, so we will use that below.
+Dropout is usually active when training a model and inactive in inference.
+Flux automatically sets the training mode when calling the model in a gradient context.
 As a final non-linearity, we use the

 discriminator = Chain(Dense(n_features, 1024, x -> leakyrelu(x, 0.2f0)), Dropout(0.3), Dense(1024, 512, x -> leakyrelu(x, 0.2f0)), Dropout(0.3), Dense(512, 256, x -> leakyrelu(x, 0.2f0)), Dropout(0.3), Dense(256, 1, sigmoid)) |> gpu

 Let’s define the generator in a similar fashion.
 This network maps a latent

 variable (a variable that is not directly observed but instead inferred) to the

 image space and we set the input and output dimension accordingly.
 A

 the output of the final layer to values in [-1:1], the same range that we squashed

 generator = Chain(Dense(latent_dim, 256, x -> leakyrelu(x, 0.2f0)), Dense(256, 512, x -> leakyrelu(x, 0.2f0)), Dense(512, 1024, x -> leakyrelu(x, 0.2f0)), Dense(1024, n_features, tanh)) |> gpu